vulkomilev/oumi/docs/get_started/installation.md

 If you encounter any issues during installation, please check the [troubleshooting guide](../faq/troubleshooting.md).

-If you're still having problems, please [open an issue](https://github.com/oumi-ai/oumi/issues) on our GitHub repository.
+If you're still having problems, please [open an issue](https://github.com/oumi-ai/oumi/issues) on our GitHub repository, or send us a message on [Discord](https://discord.gg/S74NxTDh7v).

 ## Next Steps